lewagon/dotfiles/WARMUP-DELETE-AFTER-MERGE.md

 - BUDDY (create a method that return the name of your buddy today)

-Need to change the one on setup day
+Need to change the one on setup day, maybe return sum of two numbers instead?

 ### Day 2